About the Society & Animals Journal

 - Is the language acceptable?
 Are there too many errors to make the argument easy to follow?

-For questions regarding style and format, please contact Ann Casper at email@example.com.
+For questions regarding style and format, please contact Ken Shapiro at firstname.lastname@example.org.